chandresh189/chandresh189/README.md

 <!-- **chandresh189/chandresh189** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working as a Student.
+- 🔭 I’m currently working as a SDE at Axestrack Software Solutions.
-- 🌱 I’m currently exploring different technologies.
+- 🌱 I’m currently exploring different technologies but working mainly on Backend (Java).
-- 👯 I’m looking to collaborate on some open source data science projects.
+- 👯 I’m looking to collaborate on some open source projects.
 - 💬 Ask me about anything related to tech.
-- 📫 How to reach me: via twitter,linkedin and gmail.
+- 📫 How to reach me: via twitter, linkedin and gmail.
 - ⚡ Fact: I like capturing moments of life and exploring places.

 <!--